Cincinnati-Design-LAB/architour/src/content/buildings/carnegie-arts-center.md

 style: Beaux Arts
 architect: John H. Boll & Charles C. Taylor
 original_function: Public library
-significance: >-
-  It was one of the first public libraries funded by the Carnegie Foundation.
-It served as Covington's public library until the 1970s.
 unique_features: The building includes a 700-seat auditorium.
 renovation_architect: KZF Design
 renovation_changes: >-
   The building serves as a community arts center offering public education in both performance and graphic arts.
 ---

+It was one of the first public libraries funded by the Carnegie Foundation.
+It served as Covington's public library until the 1970s.